mschustereder/eeg-visualizer/README.md

 - Open a specific .ui-file in the designer: ```pyside6-designer <ui-file-name>.ui```
 - Convert specific .ui-file to a python file: ```pyside6-uic <ui-file-name>.ui -o <wanted-python-file-name>.py```
 - In our case: Convert .ui-file to the python file: ```pyside6-uic visualizer/visualizer.ui -o visualizer/visualizer.py```

+## Infos regarding the channel_configuration.json file

+This file should represent the relationship between the order of the sent data and the corresponding channel.
+So it translates which channel is first in the transmitted data array, which is second and so on.
+The numbers, or the key values itself are not really important, what matters is the order of the channels being correct.

+The montage can be changed in globals.py with the USED_MNE_MONTAGE constant.

+There is also the possibilty to try to read the channels info from the lsl stream which can be done by setting the global variable GET_LAYOUT_FROM_JSON to False.
+Note that for this to work, the channel names need to be configured beforehand.